 - i.
-Marten Alexander Boggess (son of Jonathan Christopher Boggess and Donan Eckles) was born on Feb 07, 2012 in Jackson, Hinds County, Mississippi (He was delivered by caesarean.
-Both sets of grand parents were present). - 32.
-Joe Bennett Prince (John Jefferson "Jeff" Prince, Florence Caroline "Caroline" Boggess, Bennett McHaffie "Ben" Boggess, Thomas Shelton Boggess, Bennett Milton Boggess, John Jefferson "Jeff" Prince, John Randolph Prince) was born in 1963 in Nauvoo, Illinois.
+MARTEN ALEXANDER BOGGESS (son of Jonathan Christopher Boggess and Donan Eckles) was born on 07 Feb 2012 in Jackson, Hinds County, Mississippi (He was delivered by caesarean.
+Both sets of grand parents were present). - 42.
+JOE BENNETT PRINCE (John Jefferson Prince, Florence Caroline Boggess, Bennett McHaffie Boggess, Thomas Shelton Boggess, John Jefferson Prince, John Randolph Prince) was born in 1963 in Nauvoo, Illinois.
 He married Teresa Adams before 1983.
-She was born on Dec 26, 1963.
+She was born on 26 Dec 1963.

-Joe Bennett Prince and Teresa Adams had the following children:
+- Joe Bennett Prince and Teresa Adams had the following children: i.

-- i.
 JESSE JOE PRINCE (son of Joe Bennett Prince and Teresa Adams) was born in 1983. - ii.
-Stephen Thompson Prince (son of Joe Bennett Prince and Teresa Adams) was born in 1997. - 83.
-CAREN LADELL MARTIN (Constance Ladell Rowan, Charlotte Eugene Langham, Martha Groves Dantzler, Eugene Virginia Boggess, Bennett Boggess, Bennett Milton Boggess, Willie Martin) was born on May 20, 1958.
-She married JAY MARAVOLO.
-She married JOHN MCNEILL.
+STEPHEN THOMPSON PRINCE (son of Joe Bennett Prince and Teresa Adams) was born in 1997.